Chart Color Schemes

 Churchill ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Churchill's population showed cultural diversity below the average, with 89.0% being citizens, 87.5% born in Australia, and 92.7% speaking English only at home.
-Christianity was the dominant religion, comprising 42.7%.
-Hinduism, however, was overrepresented at 1.2%, compared to Greater Brisbane's 0.7%.
+Churchill's population showed cultural diversity below average levels, with 89.0% citizens, 87.5% born in Australia, and 92.7% speaking English only at home.
+Christianity was the predominant religion, comprising 42.7%.
+Hinduism had an overrepresentation of 1.2%, compared to Greater Brisbane's 0.7%.

 Frequently Asked Questions - Diversity